deechris27/electron_so/README.md

-Eletron app with react js for stackoverflow solutn
+Eletron app with react js for stackoverflow solution

 npm install